M-HT/SR/games/Albion/release/linux/armv7-gnueabihf/readme-Linux.txt

 libADLMIDI is the default library, others can be selected in the configuration file.
-ALSA sequencer can use hardware or software synth (like Fluidsynth or TiMidity++). libADLMIDI requires no additional files for MIDI playback, WildMIDI and SDL_mixer require GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
+ALSA sequencer can use hardware or software synth (like Fluidsynth or TiMidity++). libADLMIDI requires no additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
 Music can be played on MT-32 synth using ALSA sequencer.